Title: The Son of God

 I’ve outlined the message this way:

-Transition: I think Mark’s story is simple, brief and restrained.
-He doesn’t try to move us to sympathy for Christ as he is tortured and punished; Nor, does he try to make us angry at Christ’s enemies.
-So, let’s pick up in Mark 15, v21 Where we see…
+Transition: I think Mark’s story is very simple, incredibly brief, and wholly restrained.
+He doesn’t try to move us to sympathy for Christ as he is tortured and punished; Nor, does he try to make us angry at those who we consider Christ’s enemies.
+So, let’s pick up in Mark 15.21, Where we see…

 I. The Crucifixion of the Son of God (21-28)

 exp.: The crucifixion is a process of execution.
 Pilate commissions his Roman soldiers to carry out that execution.
 Mark is very matter-of-fact about his storytelling.
 He almost lists these moments and actions as bullets.
 For example, he begins each sentence with And they… did such and such.
 Notice, Mark begins this for us in v 16 and continues through v 24; “and they”;

 Mark is making it clear to us that these soldiers are the ones acting here.
 In our section, their first action is to keep the process going.
 Jesus has been so mistreated that he can’t keep going.
 He is just too weak.
 It was customary for the victim to carry his own cross.
 It is most likely that he didn’t carry the whole thing himself, but rather just the traverse beam.
 He fell beneath its weight and needed someone else to carry his crossbeam.
 So, (rd v 21) they compelled a passerby, Simon of Cyrene, who was coming in from the country, the father of Alexander and Rufus, to carry his cross.
 It is amazing that Mark includes some interesting information here for us.

 - Simon is a Jewish name – so we assume that this man was a Jew.
 Of Cyrene means he was from North Africa, making him a Jew of the Diaspora – i.e.: the Exile.

 The question would be why?
 Why would Mark add this to his story?